gskinnerTeam/flutter-stateful-props/README.md

 import 'package:stateful_props/stateful_props.dart';
 ```

-#### Background
+### 📖 Background
 Flutter has a problem: there is no great way to re-use common logic across Widgets.
 Mixins are useful, but share a common scope, making them limited and prone to name clashes.
 Builders have encapsulated state, but turn your layout tree into a nested mess, reducing readability and obfuscating your layout code.
 There is a long discussion on the issue [here](https://github.com/flutter/flutter/issues/51752).

 This manifests in the current areas currently:
-* Having to override dispose for controllers, timers, streams etc
+* Having to `override dispose` for controllers, timers, streams etc
-* Having to overriding didUpdate/didChange to sync internal state with widget and context dependencies
+* Having to `override didUpdat/didChange` to sync internal state with widget and context dependencies
 * Having to calling `setState((){})` each time you want to change some state and rebuild
-* Having to use builders/wrappers to get non-visual functionality like gestures, keyboard events and layout
+* Having to use Builders to get non-visual functionality like gestures, keyboard events and layout
-* Having to write custom components or builders to encapsulate various combinations of state
+* Having to write custom Widgets or Builders just to encapsulate some state or behavior

 `StatefulProps` offers a solution to this.
-"Props" are tiny, encapsulated bits of state, tied to the lifecycle of the Widget.
-Props can `init` and `dispose` themselves, they can add `Widgets` or `Builders` to the tree, and they can sync themselves when the Widget or its dependencies change.
+"Props" are small encapsulated state objects, tied to the lifecycle of the Widget.
+Each Widget has a list of these "mini states".
+Props can `init` and `dispose` themselves, they can add Widgets to the tree, and they can sync themselves when dependencies change.

+`StatefulProps` is heavily inspired by hooks (and prior art like DisplayScript), but it takes a less functional approach, leaning into classes and traditional OOP techniques.
+You can do everything you could do with `hooks`(functional composition) but also use  other patterns like inheritence, mixins, interfaces and abstract classes.

+### 🕹️ Usage
-Out of the box it comes with [all the standard Props](https://github.com/gskinnerTeam/flutter-stateful-props/tree/master/lib/props) you'll need (`AnimationPro`p, `TextEditProp`, `FocusProp`, `FutureProp` etc) but you can declare your own Props extremely easily as well.
+Out of the box it comes with [all the standard Props](https://github.com/gskinnerTeam/flutter-stateful-props/tree/master/lib/props) you'll need (`AnimationProp`, `TextEditProp`, `FocusProp`, `FutureProp` etc) but you can declare your own Props extremely easily as well.

 The core set of props provide some opinionated syntactic sugar where we think it's useful.
 They have a focus on pragmatism and brevity, over strict 1:1 adherence to the underlying Flutter API.
-For example, `onChange` events will contain the payload you would expect rather than the empty ones Flutter often provides, `AnimationProps` take a `double` over `Duration`, etc. A more pedantic set of Props would be quite easy to create if someone were so inclined (1-2 days work).
+For example: `onChange` events will contain the payload you would expect rather than the empty ones Flutter often provides; `AnimationProps` take a `double` over `Duration`; etc.  **It is important to note that the opinionated nature of the core Props is seperate from the underlying system.
+A set of Props with strict-adherence would be very easy to create if someone were so inclined.**

 With the preamble out of the way, lets look at some code!